|

 family life often get in the way and you can sometimes find yourself paying out

 a lot of money for nothing.
-Also circumstances change, people move, have
+Circumstances change, people move, have

 accidents or get a new job and find out they cannot commit that time to a gym